Loading

 The scale problem for national QSR operators:

 Dollar General evaluates hundreds of sites per year across dozens of states.
 Each site requires individual ordinance review.
 A site screening team reading 200 ordinances manually — at 2-3 hours per ordinance — is 400-600 hours of attorney time before a single lease is negotiated.
-RealClear AI compresses that to minutes per site, at a fraction of the cost.
+RealClear compresses that to minutes per site, at a fraction of the cost.

 3 hrs/site